-- A. The Financial Statements Review Committee discussed and finalized its recommendations to the Company's Board of Directors in its meetings of July 30, 2014, and August 5, 2014. - The Committee's meeting of July 30, 2014, was attended by all Committee members and by the Chairman of the Board, Mr. Shaul Elovitch; Company CEO, Ms. Stella Handler; Deputy CEO and CFO, Mr. Dudu Mizrahi; Company Comptroller, Mr. Danny Oz; the Internal Auditor, Mr. Lior Segal; the Legal Counsel, Mr. Amir Nachlieli; Mr. Rami Nomkin director; the external auditors; and other Company officers.
-The Committee's meeting of August 5, 2014, was attended by the above persons, with the exception of Dr. Yehoshua Rosenzweig, and with the addition of Company secretary, Mrs. Linor Yochelman. - B. The Committee reviewed, inter alia, the assessments and estimates made in connection with the financial statements; internal controls over financial reporting; full and proper disclosure in the financial statements; and the accounting policies adopted on material matters - C. The Committee submitted its recommendations to the Company's Board of Directors in writing on August 5, 2014.
+A. The Financial Statements Review Committee discussed and finalized its recommendations to the Company's Board of Directors in its meetings of November 2, 2014, and November 6, 2014.

-The Board of Directors discussed the Financial Statements Review Committee's recommendations and the financial statements on August 6, 2014.
+The Committee's meeting of November 2, 2014, was attended by all Committee members and by the Chairman of the Board, Mr. Shaul Elovitch; Company CEO, Ms. Stella Handler; Deputy CEO and CFO, Mr. David Mizrahi; Company Comptroller, Mr. Danny Oz; the Internal Auditor, Mr. Lior Segal; the Legal Counsel, Mr. Amir Nachlieli; Mr. Rami Nomkin - director; the external auditors; and other Company officers.
+The Committee's meeting of November 6, 2014, was attended, in addition to the above, by the Company secretary, Mrs. Linor Yochelman.

-- D. The Company's Board of Directors believes that the Financial Statements Review Committee's recommendations were submitted a reasonable time prior to the Board meeting, considering the fact that the material to be discussed in the meeting was submitted three business days prior to the meeting, and taking into account the scope and complexity of these recommendations. - E. The Company's Board of Directors adopted the Financial Statements Review Committee's recommendations and resolved to approve the Company's financial statements for the second quarter of 2014.
+- B. The Committee reviewed, inter alia, the assessments and estimates made in connection with the financial statements; internal controls over financial reporting; full and proper disclosure in the financial statements; and the accounting policies adopted on material matters. - C. The Committee submitted its recommendations to the Company's Board of Directors in writing on November 6, 2014. - The Board of Directors discussed the Financial Statements Review Committee's recommendations and the financial statements on November 9, 2014. - D. The Company's Board of Directors believes that the Financial Statements Review Committee's recommendations were submitted a reasonable time (three days) prior to the Board meeting, even taking into account the scope and complexity of these recommendations. - E. The Company's Board of Directors adopted the Financial Statements Review Committee's recommendations and resolved to approve the Company's financial statements for the third guarter of 2014.

-3. Disclosure Concerning the Company's Financial Reporting
+4. Disclosure Concerning the Company's Financial Reporting